mike-modoru/twitter-large-images/README.md

 #### Twitter Timeline Images
-Twitter stores images at two sizes:
-- Normal size: up to 600x1200 pixels
-- Large size: up to 1024x2048 pixels

-User images are scaled down to fit these sizes.

-When you save an image from Twitter, sometimes you get the normal size even if Twitter has a larger version.
+Twitter stores images at different sizes.
+The "normal" size is up to 600x1200 pixels and when you save an image from Twitter, you will often get this normal size even if Twitter has a larger version.
 This can happen on your home timeline, on lists and on tweets with multiple images.
-This extension makes sure you always get the largest available versions of images.
+This extension makes sure you always get the largest available version.

 Note: this extension does not scale the images, but gets larger originals if they exist.
-It will do nothing if Twitter is already giving you the larger size (usually when you read someone else's account).
-Remember to zoom in on large images to see their full size.
+It does nothing if Twitter is already giving you the largest available size (usually when you read someone else's account).
+Remember to zoom in on large images to see the full size.

 #### Usage
 The extension runs automatically.
 You can toggle it on and off by clicking its icon at the